Arch-ive/Seasoned-Recipes/content/recipe/main/Lemon & Herb Roast Chook/index.md

   <img src="gallery/veg1.jpg" class="grid-w33" />
 {{< /gallery >}}

+- Make a compound butter with tyme and lemon zest

-- Slash the chicken to the bone in a few areas, get the tyme/butter under the skin.
+- Slash the chicken to the bone in a few areas, get the compound butter under the skin.
 Massage leftover all over the chicken and place in the cast iron pan along with a few sprigs of rosemary.
 Salt, pepper and microplane some lemon zest over the chicken and place the lemon face down in the pan.

 > Use heat of the oven to soften the butter.
 Pop it in the fridge if it goes too far